-If you’ve read any number of our previous blogs, you definitely know our fondness of picture books in the elementary AND middle school classroom.
+Looking for a creative way to teach poetry that will engage your students and keep them entertained?
+If you’ve read any number of our previous blogs, you already know our fondness for picture books in the elementary AND middle school classroom.
 Also, if you’re wondering what to do with your students those couple of days before Thanksgiving break, we have an awesome mini-unit for you.
 It involves an adorable Thanksgiving picture book, poem analysis, figurative language, and writing.
 Who says you can’t educate and entertain those kiddos before they go on a holiday break?
 So join us as we explore Twas the Night Before Thanksgiving lesson ideas.

 Twas the Night Before Thanksgiving, by Dav Pilkey, is such a wonderful adaptation of a classic and familiar poem, The Night Before Christmas, by Clement Moore.
 As students read Twas the Night Before Thanksgiving, they will find many similarities to the well-known Christmas poem.